mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

 The biggest difference between ordinary MIT App Inventor apps and MIT App Inventor IoT apps is that IoT apps communicate with external devices through <em>IoT device controllers</em>.
-One of the most common device controllers for IoT development is the Arduino but there are other controllers on the market.
+One of the most common controllers for IoT development is the Arduino but there are other controllers on the market.

-Your students can build with all kinds of sensors (like sensors for temperature, or moisture, or noise, or light, or color, or motion) and other devices (like buttons and switches and relays) to a controller.
+Your students can build with all kinds of sensors (like sensors for temperature, moisture, noise, light, coolor, motion) and other devices (like buttons and switches and relays) to a controller.
 They can use App Inventor to program the controller to trigger connected devices (like turning on lights, playing sounds, or moving motors), or signal